-- Laptop and calculator checkout for use in the STEM Center - Individual and small group tutoring sessions with tutors and STEM faculty for assistance with science, technology, engineering, and math courses - Supplemental instruction (SI) for STEM courses - Access to a quiet room, laptops, calculators and a smart board - Workshops and seminars on STEM related topics
+- Calculator checkout - Individual and small group tutoring sessions with tutors and STEM faculty for assistance with science, technology, engineering, and math courses - Supplemental instruction (SI) for STEM courses - Access to a quiet room, laptops, calculators and a smart board - Workshops and seminars on STEM related topics

-Please call 925.8515 for center hours or to schedule an individual tutoring appointment or study group session.
+Please call 505.925.8515 for center hours or to schedule an individual tutoring appointment or study group session.

-The Writing Center (part of the Learning Commons) is a welcoming space where writing consultants invite writers to recognize their own strengths, get more comfortable with writing, and become better writers.
+The Writing Center is a welcoming space where writing consultants invite writers to recognize their own strengths, get more comfortable with writing, and become better writers.